 Currently, all coaches who work at Skate Canada member clubs must meet the minimum criteria as outlined in Rule 2402 of the Skate Canada Rule Book and other provisions set from time to time by the Skate Canada Board of Directors, and be registered professional coaching members of Skate Canada.

-This year we are fortunate to have five very talented coaches with our club.
-For more information on Allison, Danielle, Ali, Alexis, or Kristyn, please visit the links to the left or click on their picture below.
+This year we are fortunate to have four very talented coaches with our club.
+For more information on Allison, Danielle, Ali, or Kristyn, please visit the links to the left or click on their picture below.